toshitorihara/group-project-3/README.md

 ### Part II -

 ### Part III - Flask App
-Utilized Flask app to connect MongoDB with different Tesla models to show the popularity of supercharger cars.
+* Utilized Flask app to connect `MongoDB` with different Tesla models to show the popularity of supercharger EVs in general
-Get general information (make, model, price, and images) of Tesla models by web-scraping off of Carvanas Generated Tesla Scraper html to display above data in one single
+* Get information (make, model, price, and images) of Tesla models by web-scraping off of [Carvanas](https://www.carvana.com/cars/tesla)
+* Generate [Tesla Scraper]() to display above data in one single html site

 ## Requirements
 * Your visualization must include a Python Flask–powered API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite, etc.).